Makaiko Kheti: Publication

 Makaiko Kheti, later known as Krishi Shikshvali, Prathambhag, Makai Ko Kheti, was released in July 1920.
 One thousand copies were printed, and upon release, it became popular throughout the Kingdom of Nepal.

 Two pundits – Ramhari Adhikari and Bhojraj Kafle – reported to Prime Minister Chandra Shumsher Jang Bahadur Rana about the book, blaming the author for "mischievous expressions to treason".
 Chandra reportedly said that Krishna Lal Adhikari "made a symbolic attack" on him because the book contained "a comparative analysis of the utility of a dog of an English breed and a native dog".
-This analysis was intended to satirize the linguistic anglicisation of the Ranas by saying that local dog fights to protect the corn from thieves, while the English dog looks better but it doesn't protect the crop.
+This analysis was intended to satirize the linguistic anglicisation of the Ranas by saying that the local dog fights to protect the corn from thieves, while the English dog looks better but it doesn't protect the crop.
 Chandra Shumsher was a pro-British politician who had built a bond between foreigners.
 The "red and black insects" offended Chandra Shumsher Jang Bahadur Rana and Bhim Shamsher Jang Bahadur Rana because they wore red and black topis, respectively.

 On 2 August 1920, Adhikari was sentenced to nine years in prison; his sentence would be reduced to six years if he handed over all 1,000 copies of the book to the government.
 Adhikari tried to return all the copies but one had gone missing and he was unable to locate it.
 All of the 999 copies were burnt.
 No surviving copies of the book have been found.

 No court documents survive to indicate how Adhikari defended himself or if he admitted to committing treason.
 Upon his arrest, two pundits were awarded "shawls of honour" and 1,000 Nepalese rupees.
 His friends were also punished and fined as his accomplices and discharged from their government jobs.
 Somenath Sigdel was fined 50 Nepalese rupees for correcting the metaphors in the book.
 On 9 December 1923, Adhikari died of tuberculosis whilst in prison.
 Adhikari's arrest and death later became known as the "Makai Parva" (Maize Incident).

 Author Ganesh Bhandari wrote that Bhojraj Kafle, who was also working for the Rana government, might have been the real author of the book.
 Kafle might have put the blame on Adhikari soon after the controversy.
 Following the controversy, all authors were frightened of the word "maize", and the incident discouraged other authors from writing negatively about the Ranas.
 In 1920, the book was reprinted without the references to the Rana dynasty, under a new title, Krishi Shikshvali.